pinhan-chen/pinhan-chen.github.io/_pages/cv.md

 ======
 * Mar 2024 – Present: **Research Scientist Intern**
   * [**MediaTek**](https://www.mediatek.com/) Strategic Technology Team, West Lafayette, IN
-  * Spearheaded an interdisciplinary team of 7 research scientists in exploring the capability of AI/ML solutions, saving $100k annual cost by constructing an automation parameter optimization system
+  * Spearheaded an interdisciplinary team of 7 scientists in exploring the capability of AI/ML solutions, saving $100k annual cost by constructing an automation parameter optimization system
   * Coordinated a team of 6 engineers in creating a machine learning system for digital pre-distortion, resulting in a 30% improvement in efficiency over traditional methods
   * Built an end-to-end MLOps for cross-functional team collaboration using Python, Conda, Git, and Shell Scripts, enabling CI/CD pipelines, enhancing experiment efficiency by 80%